The endomorphisms monoid of a homogeneous vector bundle: Explicit calculations for small rank

-From Theorem \ref{thm:endmon2} without loss of generality we work with indecomposable unipotent homogeneous vector bundles.
-As we saw in Section \ref{sec:endmon}, any line bundle is an algebraic monoid, and is isomorphic to its endomorphism monoid.
-We give a description of $\Hom_{hb}(E,E')$ when one of the homogeneous vector bundles is a line bundle and the other is indecomposable and unipotent homogeneous vector bundle. \begin{proposition} Let $F$ be a indecomposable unipotent homogeneous vector bundle, $\operatorname{rk}F =n\geq 2$ and $L$ a homogeneous line bundle.
-Then, \begin{enumerate} \item if $L=\cO_A$ is the trivial bundle then \begin{itemize} \item $\Hom_{hb}(\cO_A,F)$ is trivial, with fiber isomorphic to $\Hom_A(\cO_A,F)=H^0(A,F)$, i.e.
+As we saw in Section \ref{sec:endmon}, any homogeneous line bundle is an algebraic monoid, and is isomorphic to its endomorphisms monoid.
+In this section we give a description of $\Hom_{hb}(E,E')$ when one of the homogeneous vector bundles is a line bundle and the other is an indecomposable homogeneous vector bundle.